Merlin Olsen: Professional football career

 Throughout the 1960s, this quartet terrorized opposing offenses.
 Olsen's play helped the Rams to the playoffs in 1967 and 1969.
 He was voted the club's Outstanding Defensive Lineman from 1967 to 1970 by the Los Angeles Rams Alumni.
-In week 14, 1967, Olsen and the rest of the Fearsome Foursome were named the AP NFL Defensive Players of the Week for their performance against the Baltimore Colts.
+In week 14 of the 1967 season, Olsen and the rest of the Fearsome Foursome were named the AP NFL Defensive Players of the Week for their performance against the Baltimore Colts.
 In the 1970s, Olsen continued his dominant play at defensive tackle and his 11 sacks in 1972 were second on the team.
 After week 8 in 1972, Olsen was named the Associated Press NFL Defensive Player of the Week for the third time in his career.

 The Rams won the NFC West crown in 1973 through 1976 thanks in part to the play of Olsen.
 They ranked first in the NFL in run defense in 1973 and 1974 and finished second in sacking opposing passers both years.
-In 1973 Olsen was voted the NFLPA NFC Defensive Lineman of the Year and the next season, 1974, he was the recipient of Bert Bell Award as the NFL MVP as voted by the Maxwell Club.
+In 1973, Olsen was voted the NFLPA NFC Defensive Lineman of the Year and the next season, 1974, he was the recipient of Bert Bell Award as the NFL MVP as voted by the Maxwell Football Club.
 Olsen accepted the award "on behalf of all who toil in the NFL trenches".

-Three of the Olsen brothers, Merlin, Phil, and Orrin, played in the NFL, with Merlin and Phil playing together for the Rams from 1971 to 1974.
-A nephew, Hans, son of his brother, Clark, also played professional football.
 In 1975 and 1976, the Rams defense finished second in the NFL against the run while ranking in the top five in sacking opposing quarterbacks and compiling a 22-5-1 record over those two seasons.

 Olsen's last game was the NFC Championship game in 1976 at Bloomington, Minnesota.
 The Vikings took advantage on a freak play early in the game.
 A blocked field goal returned 90 yards for a touchdown shocked the Rams in the first quarter.
 The defense was later victimized by a couple of big plays by the Vikings.
 The Rams came up short, losing 24–13, bringing the storied career of the Rams' finest defensive tackle to an end.